-2 INTRODUCTION
+2 Introduction

 Welcome to the IMoS software guide.
 This guide is a thorough explanation of the basics of the IMoS software, such as how to use the interface and non-interface versions of the program with several examples of calculations.
 This manual is not intended to describe the insides of the code.
 However, included in the IMoS downloadable package, there are several manuscripts (Explanation folder) that describe the insides of the program in detail.
-If a refresher on the different possible methods available in IMoS to calculate ion mobility and Collision Cross Sections (CCS), section 3 gives some detail.
+If a refresher is needed on the different possible methods available in IMoS to calculate ion mobility and Collision Cross Sections (CCS), section 3 gives some detail.
 Refer to appropriate literature for a better understanding.
 If you are familiar with the calculation of ion mobilities, you may skip to section 4.
 Section 4 describes the installation procedure of IMoS.
 IMoS may be downloaded from www.imospedia.com and requires the Matlab Compiler Runtime (check version used).
 Section 5 lists the files downloaded with IMoS and their purpose.
 When IMoS is first run, it will create additional files and folders within its main folder.
-Do not tamper with the IMoSXXX_mer folder as it may corrupt the installation.
+Do not tamper with the IMoSXXX_mcr folder (if it exists) as it may corrupt the installation.
 Section 6 establishes how to create a structure file compatible with IMoS.
-Section 7 describes a process to generate a Density Functional Theory Structure using the freely available software "Avogadro".
+Section 7 describes a process to generate a Density Functional Theory (DFT) Structure using the freely available software "Avogadro".
+It also shows how to do the calculation in Gaussian (paid software) and ORCA (free software).
 Section 8 is the program overview where the interface and governing file IMoS.cla are explained in detail.
 For the program to run, a coordinate file is required.
-Section 9 offers a range of examples of how to use the interface and non-interface parallelized versions.
+Section 9 explores the possibility of using the program without the interface.
+Section 10 offers a range of examples of how to use the interface and non-interface parallelized versions.